avinashsingh/mcp-sdlc-tracker/README.md

 - `phase`: Phase name (optional, nullable)
 - `phase_status`: Phase completion status (optional, defaults to 'New')
 - `created_at/updated_at/closed_at`: Timestamps
+- `comment_count`: Number of comments on this task

 #### Bugs Table
 - `id`: Primary key (auto-increment)